curl/everything-curl/usingcurl-downloads.md

 the compression other than possibly a faster transfer.

 The `--compressed` option asks Content-Encoding compression using one of the supported compression algorithms.
-There's also the rarer Tranfer-Encoding method, which is the method that was created for this automated method but was never really widely adopted.
-You can tell curl to ask for tranfer-encoded compression with `--tr-encoding`:
+There's also the rarer Transfer-Encoding method, which is the method that was created for this automated method but was never really widely adopted.
+You can tell curl to ask for transfer-encoded compression with `--tr-encoding`:

     $ curl --tr-encoding http://example.com/